-I know that there are probably a million recipes out there for a chia seed pudding, but I’ve been making this one for years and absolutely love it.
-So I thought I’d share it with you as I’m sure you will too.
+I know that there are probably a million recipes out there for a chocolate chia seed pudding, but I’ve been making this one for years and absolutely love it.
+So I thought I’d share it with you as I’m sure you will love it too.

 - 3⁄4 cup black or white chia seeds